fuzhumc/CF-Maths-courses-2025/Analysis I exercise/README.md

 # Analysis I exercise
-Here are the course materials for the analysis I exercise class.
+Here are the course materials for the analysis I exercise class(also called Gang analysis I).
 The teacher of this course is [Jungang Li](https://sites.google.com/site/junganglihome/home).

 There might be several typos in the materials ~~because Professor Li is quite unreliable~~.
 The solutions of the exercises are not provided.
 If you are confused about the problems, you should ask Professor Li in person.